facorread/examClock/README.md

 A. Just click it and change it.

+Q. Why the boring style?

+A. White letters on a black background are easier on the eyes than black on white, particularly when looking at a screen or projection.
+Sans serif letters are easier to read, too.
+This project is designed to avoid distraction while presenting clear instructions and information.

 Q. How do I change the font sizes?

 A. Zoom in and out using your browser's controls.
 If you are not satisfied with the results, edit `style.css` and reload.